winesapOS/winesapOS/README.md

         C:\Windows\system32>CertUtil.exe -hashfile C:\Users\<USER>\Downloads\winesapos-<VERSION>-<TYPE>.sha512sum.txt SHA512
         ```

-2. **Not all zip files were downloaded.** This includes the files ending in `.zip` and `.z<NUMBER>`.
-The latest GitHub Release will not show all files by default.
-Select the button that says "Show all 19 assets" or similar.
-3. **Not enough free space.** Ensure you have 12 GiB (minimal image), 40 GiB (performance image), or 50 GiB (secure image) of free space before downloading the zip files.
+2. **Not enough free space.** Ensure you have 12 GiB (minimal image), 40 GiB (performance image), or 50 GiB (secure image) of free space before downloading the zip files.
-4. **PeaZip sometimes fails to extract to the current directory.** Try extracting to a different directory.
+3. **If using PeaZip, it sometimes fails to extract to the current directory.** Try extracting to a different directory.
-5. **Use a different archive utility.**

-    - PeaZip uses the command `7z` for extracting multiple zip archives.
-Use it manually from the CLI to see more information to help with troubleshooting.

-        ```
-        7z x winesapos-<VERSION>-<TYPE>.img.zip
-        ```

 ### Root File System Resizing